Get E-Book

 }, 60_000);

-In production monitoring, exporting listener counts as metrics (Prometheus gauges, for example) lets you graph listener growth over time.
+In production monitoring, exporting listener counts as metrics, such as Prometheus gauges, lets you graph listener growth over time.
 A monotonically increasing listener count is a leak.
-A stable count with occasional spikes (during deployments, reconnections) is normal.
+A stable count with occasional spikes during deployments or reconnections is normal.

-The other common leak source beyond the "add listener on every request" pattern is event forwarding.
-If you have an intermediary object that forwards events from one emitter to another:
+Another common leak source is event forwarding.
+If an intermediary object forwards events from one emitter to another:

 source.on('data', (chunk) => dest.emit('data', chunk));

-And the intermediary is created per-request but source persists, you've got the same problem - unbounded listener growth on source.
+and the intermediary is created per request while source persists, the same leak appears as unbounded listener growth on source.
 The fix is the same: remove the listener when the intermediary is done.

 removeAllListeners and Cleanup

-removeAllListeners() with no arguments removes every listener from every event.
+removeAllListeners() is the broad cleanup tool.
+With no arguments, it removes every listener from every event.
 With an event name argument, it removes all listeners for that specific event.
-Either way, it fires 'removeListener' for each listener being removed.
+If the emitter has a 'removeListener' observer, Node emits one notification for each listener being removed.

 The cleanup pattern for short-lived subscriptions: